 Ogury recently partnered with the American Lung Association and AdCouncil on an awareness campaign to identify and inform former smokers about an innovative technology that detects early-stage lung cancer.
 Ogury was able to use its unique first-party data to support a campaign that affects millions of people.
 This is an example of how companies have the ability to make an impact – but they must be purpose-driven to the core.

-2. Consumers demand control but have little time to read consent notices
+2. Consumers demand control but have little time to read consent notices.
+The answer?
+Consent Management for Advertising

 Jeffrey mentioned: “I taught a class at the University of Virginia and I asked every student if they’d seen consent notices and everyone said yes, but then you ask everybody did they read it, and only one girl in the entire class of two hundred kids read the actual policy.”

 It’s crystal clear that people aren’t paying attention.
 Ogury also asked over 287,000 consumers the same question, and 78 percent of them admitted to not reading consent notices in their entirety.
 So how can we, as marketers, tackle this growing problem?
 Consent notices must be in plain english, short and to the point in order to be effective.
-This is the era of less is more.
+Less is more when it comes to Consent Management for Advertising.

 This year’s Cannes Lions was full of great conversations, memories, and of course, rosé (did I mention that already?)
 The Grand Prix winners shared a theme of purpose-driven emotional marketing and social responsibility.
 David Droga, Sustainable Development Goals Jury noted, “we all cried at different times during the jury.”
 Brands are finally listening to the demands of consumers and understanding the need for social responsibility.